Update 2019 for How Much Deck Stain Should I Buy?

 Before staining a deck you need to figure out the deck’s total square footage.
 Once this calculation is considered, you can figure out how many gallons of deck stain you need by reading the coverage rate of the stain you are buying.
 On average most deck stains cover 150-300 sq. ft. per gallon depending on the age, condition, and porosity of the wood.

-To figure how much deck stain you should buy, start by measuring the deck floor.
+To figure out how much deck stain you should buy, start by measuring the deck floor.
 Take its width times length and write that number down.
 Besides the main deck floor, be sure to add in any smaller decking areas like a second tier deck or stair landing platforms.

 Measure the linear feet of all the handrails including stair railings.
 Then determine the average height of the railing.
 This is usually around 3 feet on average.
 Multiply the total linear feet by the height in feet and write that number down next to the total number you got for the deck flooring.